Debar: History

-The earliest recording of Debar is under the name of ‘Deborus’ on a map drawn by the astronomer and cartographer Ptolemy in the 2nd century.

-The Byzantine emperor Basil II knew of its existence, historian Anna Komnena recorded the name as Devré in the Alexiad, and Felix Petancic referred to it as Dibri in 1502.
+The Byzantine emperor Basil II knew of its existence, historian Anna Komnena recorded the name as Devré in the Alexiad, and Feliks Petančić referred to it as Dibri in 1502.

-After Samuel of Bulgaria was defeated in 1014 by Byzantine emperor Basil II, Debar was administered under the Bishopric of Bitola.

-During the period between 12th, 13th and early 14th century, Debar was ruled by the Albanian noble Gropa family.
+During the period from the 12th, to early 14th century, Debar was ruled by the Albanian noble Gropa family.
 In the latter half of the 14th century until the first half of the 15th century it was ruled by the Principality of Kastrioti, an Albanian medieval principality ruled by the Kastrioti noble family and later from 1443 by the Albanian state, League of Lezhë.
 Debar fell under the rule of the Ottoman Empire when local ruler Gjon Kastrioti died shortly after his four children were taken hostage.

 It was conquered by the Ottomans in 1395 and subsequently became the seat of the Sanjak of Dibra.

 In 1440 Skanderbeg was appointed as its sanjakbey.

-Gjergj Kastrioti, survived to take back his father's land and unite all of Albania in 1444.
-A larger than life size statue of Skanderbeg adorns Dibër's centre, showing the fondness that the locals have for his cause.
 During the Ottoman-Albanian wars between 1443-1479 the Dibër region was the borderline between the Ottomans and the League of Lezhë led by Skanderbeg and became an area of continuous conflict.
-There were two major battles near Debar, on June 29, 1444 The Battle of Torvioll and on September 27, 1446 The Battle of Otonetë both ending with the defeat of the Ottoman armies and Albanian victories.
+There were two major battles near Debar, on 29 June 1444 The Battle of Torvioll and on 27 September 1446 The Battle of Otonetë both ending with the defeat of the Ottoman armies and Albanian victories.

-Debar was overrun once again by the Turks, and became known as Debre.
-The city constantly rebelled against Turkish rule, however, not least because of the wealth of the many Turkish bey and aga who lived there off local taxes and the fat of the land.
-Turkish rule also brought trade to Debar and the city centre grew and became known for its crafts industry.
-Much of the architect from that period still survives.